adrianco/spigo/README.md

 Benchmark result
 ================
 At one point during setup FSM delivers five messages to each Pirate in turn, and the message delivery rate for that loop is measured at about 270,000 msg/sec.
-There are three additional messages per pirate in each run, plus whatever chatting occurs.
+There are two additional shutdown messages per pirate in each run, plus whatever chatting occurs.
 ```
 $ time spigo -d=0 -p=100000
 2015/01/23 17:31:04 Spigo: population 100000 pirates